seanox/aspect-js/manual/en/introduction.md

   and use a different syntax
 * Lightweight implementation (requires no additional frameworks)
 * Component based architecture
+* Namespaces and domain concept for better structuring of components, modules and business logic
 * Modularization (supports imports at the runtime)
   component concept for smart/automatic loading of composite resources
 * Event handling